CoderDojoGitHub/webdev-lesson-4-transitions-animations/README.md

 ## Overview

 We've spent the last couple of weeks learning both basic and more advanced CSS, and this week we're going to make our pages *move*.
 What do I mean by *move*?
-I mean that we're going to learn about how to add *movement* to our websites using CSS transitions and animations!
-We're going to start out by playing around with how transitions and animations work on their own, and then we're going to take what we've learned and write some transitions or animations for the pages we've been working on over the past four weeks.
+I mean that we're going to learn about how to add *movement* to our websites using CSS “transitions” and “animations”, and another thing called “transforms”!
+We're going to start out by playing around with how transitions, transforms, and animations work on their own, and then we're going to take what we've learned and write some transitions or animations for the pages we've been working on over the past three lessons.

 ## Diving in

 We're going to get back to your projects in a bit, but for now we're just going to get our hands dirty.
 I want everybody to go to CodePen and [create a new pen](http://codepen.io/pen/).
-Uncheck the checkbox in the JS panel:
+Uncheck the checkbox in the JS panel to give ourselves some more room to work:

 ![](http://f.cl.ly/items/2n1z1d2c1m3p0Y121j2l/Screen-Shot-2013-12-02-at-7.52.32-PM.jpg)

-and then click on the gear next to the CSS section, and make sure that the box that says "Prefix free" is checked.
+and then click on the gear next to the CSS section, and make sure that the checkbox labeled "Prefix free" is checked.

 ![](http://f.cl.ly/items/3s3C2r281s193P1V2g0z/Screen-Shot-2013-12-02-at-8.00.30-PM.jpg)